-This course provides an introduction drivelines, hydraulics and preventative maintenance.
+This course provides an introduction to drivelines, hydraulics and preventative maintenance.
 Emphasis is placed on understanding the function, operation, and diagnosis of drive shafts, u joints, wheel bearings, differentials, hydraulic systems, and preventative maintenance of trucks.

-and rewards of starting their own business or improving business processes in an existing business.
+Principles of Business will teach students the basis for business operations and professionalism with an emphasis on entrepreneurship and the risks and rewards of starting their own business or improving business processes in an existing business.
 Working in groups and making effective presentations will also be explored.